An epicurean adventure to: Sri Lanka

 - If you haven't already done so, shell the cardamom pods and crush the seeds in a mortar and pestle.

 It also helps to measure out all the spices on a plate beforehand.
-It just makes cooking more enjoyable when you're prepared.
+It just makes cooking a curry more enjoyable when you're prepared.

 Making the curry